MODAODF/modaodfweb/HACKING.md

     cd /vagrant
     ```

-1. Run the following command to build the build configuration program:
+1. Run the following command to build the build configuration program and configure the build:

     ```bash
     ./autogen.sh